Many mothers of twins or more breastfeed their babies successfully and we're here to support you.

 - Talk to your midwife about breastfeeding and seek out local support

 - Contact our Breastfeeding Peer Supporter Scheme who are keen to support mothers both postnatally and antenatally.
 Our team of NCT accredited breastfeeding peer supporters have all breastfed their multiples.

-Our work with peer-to-peer breastfeeding supporters has been made possible thanks to the National Lottery Community Fund
+Our work with peer-to-peer breastfeeding supporters has been made possible thanks to the National Lottery Community Fund.